Spyder-Academy/spyderacademy/content/tools/gamma-exposure/index.md

 In our comprehensive educational section, we delved into [How to Trade using Gamma Exposure (GEX)](/education/how-to-trade-using-gamma-exposure/) — unveiling its significance and the benefits it brings to traders.

-Now, let's explore the practical application of this powerful tool within the Spyder Academy Discord.
+Now, let's explore the practical application of using this powerful free Gamma Exposure tool.

 #### Look up the Gamma Exposure with our Free Tool